netlify/netlify-cms-www/site/content/docs/customization.md

 ---
-title: Customization
+title: Custom Previews
-position: 3
+position: 5
 ---

-## Customizing Preview Pane
+## Customizing the Preview Pane

 The NetlifyCMS exposes an `window.CMS` global object that you can use to register custom widgets, previews and editor plugins.
 The available customization methods are: